acmestack/acmestack-website/content/en/about/index.md

 - Open source is open and inclusive
 - Open source is hobby driven

-Officially because of these, we have come together to create more valuable things together.
+It is for these reasons that we have come together to create something more valuable.

 ### Who are we？